JillKerrB/Pilates/README.md

 ## Testing

+* Header
+The header was split into sections using flexbox.
+I tried to acheieve the same result using the float attribute, but i had issues with the horizonal alignment of the navigation menu links.

-All code was formatted with Prettier
-All code passed without errors in W3 Validator and Jigsaw Used lighthouse in Developer tools to check accessibility and best practice and got a score of 100% for both.
+All code was formatted with Prettier to remove spaces and format code All code passed without errors in W3 Validator and Jigsaw Used lighthouse in Developer tools to check accessibility and best practice and got a score of 100% for both accessibility and best practive.

+Responsiveness was tested using developer tools and selecting replicating different devices such as mobile devices and tablets. one problem i could not overcome in my project was the ability to adjust the transparancy of the hero image using the opacity attribute without adjusting the transparancy of the text on top of the hero image.
+I would like to have only adjusted the hero imaage so as to have more contract between the background impact and the text.